Eastbach Court: Owners and residents

-Edward Machen (1783-1862) was the most famous owner of Eastbach Court.
-He was deputy surveyor of the Forest of Dean for 46 years from 1808 until 1854 which is was the longest term of office served by anyone in the position.
+Edward Machen (1783–1862) was the most famous owner of Eastbach Court.
+He was deputy surveyor of the Forest of Dean for 46 years from 1808 until 1854 which was the longest term of office served by anyone in the position.
 According to the Foresters Forest Heritage Fund he “had a significant impact upon the landscape structure of the Forest that we know today”.
 Kevin Stannard, Forestry England, and the Forests’ current Deputy Surveyor, said:

-"Edward Machen was the first of what I’d term the modern Deputy Surveyors, his work had a profound impact and still impacts woodland management and our forest heritage today.
-As the current Deputy Surveyor, I am proud to be carrying forward much of Ed’s legacy."
+"Edward Machen was the first of what I'd term the modern Deputy Surveyors, his work had a profound impact and still impacts woodland management and our forest heritage today.
+As the current Deputy Surveyor, I am proud to be carrying forward much of Ed's legacy."

-He was born Edward Tomkins Davies but changed his name to Machen (the same as his father James's adopted name) in 1816 when he married his cousin Sophia Dighton (1796-1825).
+He was born Edward Tomkins Davies but changed his name to Machen (the same as his father James's adopted name) in 1816 when he married his cousin Sophia Dighton (1796–1825).

-He was born Edward Tomkins Davies but changed his name to Machen (the same as his father James's adopted name) in 1816 when he married his cousin Sophia Dighton (1796-1825).
+He was born Edward Tomkins Davies but changed his name to Machen (the same as his father James's adopted name) in 1816 when he married his cousin Sophia Dighton (1796–1825).
 The couple had five children.
 Unfortunately his wife Sophia died in childbirth in 1825.

-He continued his work as Deputy Surveyor in the Forest of Dean his achievements are well documented.
-The Book called “The Forest of Dean" contains numerous references to his work.
-Another book “The personalities of the Forest of Dean” contains a whole chapter on Edward.
+He continued his work as Deputy Surveyor in the Forest of Dean and his achievements are well documented.
+The 1858 book The Forest of Dean contains numerous references to his work.
+Another book The personalities of the Forest of Dean contains a whole chapter on Edward.
 Its opening paragraph reads: